 About me

 In 2016, I finished my PhD at University of Gothenburg, Sweden, with a thesis on police interviewing techniques and verbal deception detection.
 The thesis included retroactive disclosure statements (RDS; p’s 27-28 & 50-51 in the thesis) which I followed up on in 2018 with additional statements published on my website.
 My decision to publish RDS has been covered in an episode of Everything Hertz, mentioned in a piece in Undark Magazine, and I’ve co-authored a paper on similar statements.
-Curate Science has turned my RDS into a reporting standard badge called ‘Basic 7 (retroactive)’.

-I’m a first generation university student, and a proponent of viewpoint diversity.
+I’m a first generation university student and a proponent of viewpoint diversity.

 CVORCIDPublonsGoogle ScholarTwitterBlog